Why switch to reusable straws?

-Have you seen the famous video of a plastic straw being removed from a sea turtle’s nose, then you might already be thinking of switching single-use plastic straws to reusable straws.
+If you’ve seen the famous video of a plastic straw being removed from a sea turtle’s nose, then you might already be thinking of switching single-use plastic straws to reusable straws.
 Although plastic straw waste may appear small compared to other waste we create, plastic straws’ environmental impact can be devastating to ocean life.
 According to the National Parks Service, The United States collectively uses and discards 500 million straws a day.
 Most plastic straws end up in trashcans and aren’t recyclable to begin with.

 Plastic straws are not necessarily worse than other waste like plastic forks (it’s another sea turtle video), but straws are arguably the least necessary of the plastic items people commonly discard.
 Add to that the fact that when straws are needed (especially in the case of certain injuries) there are plenty of alternatives like glass, metal, silicone, and bamboo straws, and it turns out breaking the plastic straw habit is manageable and worthwhile.

 Last year I visited Pacific Marine Mammal Center in Laguna Beach, California.
 PMMC rescues and rehabilitates sick and injured seals and sea lions and provides educational programming.
 While I was there I learned more about the consequences of plastic waste in our oceans, and I pledged to reduce my plastic trash.

 - When you order water or a drink at a restaurant, tell your server right off the bat that you don’t want a straw.
 If it’s a restaurant that automatically puts out water with a straw, tell them right when you sit down.

 - Carry a reusable straw for when you do need one.
 I use these Hummingbird Glass straws and always have two with me in case a friend might need one.